How New Day’s Debt Settlement Program Works

 If you default on a home equity loan, you can lose your home.
 If you lose your job, a 401(k) loan could be due in full within 90 days.
 And life insurance is there to protect your family in case something happens to you.
 In most cases, these options are not worth the financial risk you assume.

 A debt management program through a non-profit credit counseling organization repays everything that you owe in full.
-So, while it can help you avoid credit damage if your accounts are still current, it means you typically pay significantly more than you would with debt settlement.
+So, while it can help you avoid credit damage if your accounts are still current, it means you typically pay significantly more than you would with debt consolidation.